 - helping your brain function

-- Water is precious, fundamental and the most essential substances required for the existence of life on earth.
+- Water is precious, fundamental and the most essential substance required for the existence of life on earth.

 - Water is found naturally, abundantly on our planet earth.